 For a more carbon footprint-friendly option, take the train.
 It’s a 3 ½ hour journey from either Edinburgh or Glasgow and Inverness is a stop on the Caledonian Sleeper from London.

-How to Do Day Trips from Inverness Without a Car
+How to Make Day Trips from Inverness Without a Car

 For maximum flexibility, you can’t beat having your own set of wheels in Scotland.
 But not everyone has a driver’s licence and even if you do, you may prefer not to get behind the wheel.